kelvinbrinham/Excel_sheet_manipulation_using_Python/README.md

 # Excel_sheet_manipulation_using_Python
-Here I collect relevant equity data from 5 differently formatted Excel sheets and output them in one final organised Excel sheet.
+Here I collect relevant equity data from 5 differently formatted Excel sheets (from different brokers) and output them in one final organised Excel sheet.

 There are several scripts, but you only need to run Creating_Output_Spreadsheet.py (the other scripts read the input spreadsheets and are called in
 Creating_Output_Spreadsheet.py)